Friday, February 7, 2025

 I have set up the Singer 301 in the living room because Stevens is having trouble negotiating the stairs to basement (the studio).
 I don't want him to fall.
 It means I have to decide what I'm going to work on and bring that fabric, ruler, etc. upstairs.
 I made all the blocks for Lantern, the February top-along, with the new setup, but I did the layout and block assembly downstairs (design wall and the big sewing table).

 I often have trouble distributing prints to get a good balance and avoid same-fabric-touching.
 There are 12 fabrics here (plus the background).
-I labeled them A-L on the pattern and and labeled the blocks A-L.
+I labeled them A-L on the pattern and and labeled my blocks A-L.

 # # # # #